cdibened/cordova-plugins/README.md

 cordova-plugins search camera

-- will list all plugins from `http://plugins.cordova.io` that have the term `camera` in the name or description
+- will list all plugins from `http://plugins.cordova.io` that have the term `camera` in the name or description.
+The search term matches will be highlighted and CAPTIALIZED to notice easier.

 ###2-Dew

 - Hook into cordova-cli `add plugin` command.
-- Highlight search term
 - Optimize and clean up code